bmccombs369/blackjack/README.md

 [My Blackjack Site]()

-## Version 2
+## Updates

 In the second version I want to add betting and betting related abilities such as splitting, insurance, and doubling down.
+Also I would like to spend more time styling the app.